Published by Christina Riley. Last Updated on February 25, 2024.

 Bull Durham typically wins the title of “Greatest Sports Movie,” whenever writers and readers of Sports Illustrated and other sports media are polled.
 Today, the “Hit the Bull, Win a Steak” sign lives above the left-field wall at Durham Bulls Athletic Park.

-Based on the 1997 bestselling novel by Charles Frazier, Cold Mountain stars Jude Law, Nicole Kidman, Renee Zellweger recount the story of a wounded Confederate soldier at the end of the Civil War.
+Based on the 1997 bestselling novel by Charles Frazier, Cold Mountain stars Jude Law, Nicole Kidman, and Renee Zellweger recountsthe story of a wounded Confederate soldier at the end of the Civil War.

 Cold Mountain is actually a real location inside Pisgah National Forest, but most of the movie was filmed in Romania because of cheaper production costs.
 Still, several scenes were filmed in North Carolina, Virginia, and South Carolina.